NTR (broadcaster): Teleac and NOT (1963–2010)

 An initiative to air educational programming on public television led to the creation of the Television Academy (Teleac) in 1963.

-Meanwhile Nederlandse Onderwijs Televisie (NOT) (Netherlands Educational Television) began operations on the 27 June 1962, evolving from the Netherlands Education Film board in The Hague.
+Meanwhile Nederlandse Onderwijs Televisie (NOT) (Netherlands Educational Television) began operations on 27 June 1962, evolving from the Netherlands Education Film board in The Hague.
 Its purpose was to supply primary and secondary teachers with educational programmes for use in the classroom.
 These were made in co-operation with Teleac, RVU, and the NOS, although NOT have a broadcasting licence of their own.
 That changed in 1988 when the new Media Act established NOT as an independent broadcaster, and the new organization and its employees moved from The Hague to Hilversum, taking over full responsibility for the schools' programmes formerly produced by the NOS.

 Early, tentative steps to merge the educational broadcasters were made in 1996, with Teleac and NOT – organizations that shared the common goal of producing educational programmes – merging to form Teleac/NOT.
 The combined organization reverted to using the overall name Teleac in September 2009, branding its output as Teleac (for adults), SchoolTV (for 4-18 yrs) and PeuterTV (for babies and toddlers).

 A further joint venture was entered upon in 2005 when RVU and Teleac together formed Educom.